-If the ELCI continues to trip and the red "FAULT" LED is lit after being reset, there is a problem with the AC electrical system and it is unsafe to use.
-Make sure the inlet connection panel main breaker and the shore main breaker on the cabin panel are in the OFF position and turn the dock power breaker off.
-Disconnect the shore power supply cord from the boat and notify a qualified marine electrician to check the wiring and correct the problem.
+Make sure the inlet connection main breakers and the SHORE/OFF/GENERATOR selector switch on the cabin panel are in the "OFF" position and turn the dock power breakers off.
+Disconnect the shore power supply cords from the boat and notify a qualified marine electrician to check the wiring and correct the problem.